Time-reversal-symmetry breaking and unconventional pairing in the noncentrosymmetric superconductor La$_{7}$Rh$_{3}$: Experimental details

 Single phase polycrystalline samples of La$_{7}$Rh$_{3}$ were prepared by melting together a stoichiometric mixture of La (99.95$\%$, Alfa Aesar) and Rh (99.99$\%$, Alfa Aesar) in an arc furnace under a high-purity argon gas atmosphere on a water-cooled copper hearth.
 The sample buttons were melted and flipped several times to ensure phase homogeneity with negligible weight loss.
-The room temperature powder x-ray diffraction (XRD) confirmed that the sample crystallizes with a hexagonal structure and space group $P6_{3}mc$ (No.~186) \cite{TH}.
-The lattice constants are $a = 10.203 \pm 0.002$ \text{\AA} and $c = 6.505 \pm 0.002$ \text{\AA}.
-Very importantly, no impurity phases were observed.
-The superconducting transition temperature was observed at $T_{c}$ = 2.65 $\pm$ 0.02 K [\figref{Fig1:xrd}(a)] from magnetization measurements, which is in good agreement with the published literature \cite{TH}.
-The lower and upper critical fields $H_{c1}(0)$ and $H_{c2}(0)$ were obtained using Ginzburg-Landau expressions, which yields $H_{c1}(0)$ = 2.51 $\pm$ 0.02 mT and $H_{c2}(0)$ = 1.02 $\pm$ 0.03 T. The upper critical field is thus significantly smaller than the Pauli paramagnetic limiting field $H_{c2}^{p}$(0) = 1.86$T_{c}$, corresponding to 4.93~T. This indicates a significant singlet component rather than dominant spin triplet.
-Using the standard relations given in Ref. \cite{MTI}, we obtain a coherence length of $\xi_{GL}$(0) = 179 \text{\AA} and a penetration depth $\lambda_{GL}$(0) = 4620 \text{\AA}.
-Fitting the low-temperature normal state, $T>T_c$, specific heat to $C_{el} = \gamma_n T + \beta_n T^3$, we extract a Sommerfeld coefficient of $\gamma_n = 42.06(2)\,\mathrm{mJ/(mol\,K^2)}$.
-The normalized specific heat jump at $T_{c}$ is $\Delta C_{el}/\gamma_{n}T_{c}$ = 1.38 $\pm$ 0.02, which is close to the value reported earlier \cite{PP} and to the BCS value 1.43, indicating weakly-coupled superconductivity in La$_{7}$Rh$_{3}$.
-The specific heat data in the superconducting state below $T_{c}$ fits well to that of a superconductor with a single, isotropic gap [\figref{Fig1:xrd}(b)], for $\Delta (0)/k_{B}T_{c}$ = 1.76.
+To verify the phase purity we performed room temperature (RT) powder x-ray diffraction (XRD) using a X'pert PANalytical diffractometer (Cu-K$_{\alpha 1}$ radiation, $\lambda$ = 1.540598 \text{\AA}).
+A Quantum Design superconducting quantum interference device (SQUID) and physical property measurement system (PPMS) were used to measure the magnetization and specific heat of La$_{7}$Rh$_{3}$.

-In order to probe the superconducting ground state locally and to further understand the superconducting gap structure of our sample, $\mu$SR experiments were carried out at the ISIS pulsed muon and neutron spallation source.
-A full description of the $\mu$SR technique may be found in Ref. \cite{MSM}. $\mu$SR measurements in transverse-field (TF), zero-field (ZF) and longitudinal-field (LF) configurations are used to probe the flux line lattice (FLL) and TRS breaking.
-The powdered sample of La$_{7}$Rh$_{3}$ was mounted on a high purity silver sample holder which is then placed in a dilution fridge, which can operate in the temperature range 40 mK - 4 K.
+In order to probe the superconducting ground state locally and to further understand the superconducting gap structure of our sample, $\mu$SR experiments were carried out at the ISIS Neutron and Muon facility, in STFC Rutherford Appleton Laboratory, United Kingdom, using the MUSR spectrometer.
+A full description of the $\mu$SR technique may be found in Ref. \cite{MSM}. $\mu$SR measurements in transverse-field (TF), zero-field (ZF), and longitudinal-field (LF) configurations are used to probe the flux line lattice (FLL) and TRS breaking.
+The powdered sample of La$_{7}$Rh$_{3}$ was mounted on a high purity silver sample holder which is then placed in a dilution fridge, which can operate in the temperature range from $40\,\textrm{mK}$ to $4\,\textrm{K}$.